WebAssembly/component-model/design/mvp/Concurrency.md

 stackless async ABI is used, returning the "exit" code to the event loop.
 This non-reuse of thread-local storage between distinct export calls avoids what would otherwise be a likely source of TLS-related memory leaks.

-When [memory64] is integrated into the Component Model's Canonical ABI, `context.{get,set}` will be backwards-compatibly relaxed to allow `i64` pointers (overlaying the `i32` values like hardware 32/64-bit registers).
-When [wasm-gc] is integrated, these integral context values can serve as indices into guest-managed tables of typed GC references.

 Since the same mutable thread-local storage cells are shared by all core wasm running under the same thread in the same component, the cells' contents must